-Animal therapy at Northwestern Medicine includes planned and scheduled visits for patients and staff.
-These visits involve handler-dog teams registered by one of our approved certifying organizations.
+The Northwestern Medicine Therapy Dog Program includes planned and scheduled visits for patients and staff by handler-dog teams registered with one of our approved certifying organizations.

 We carefully select handler-dog teams, and all teams have been trained to participate in healthcare facility visits.
 We strive to ensure that our safety, health and training requirements support the well-being of patients, staff and handler-dog teams.